MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2017-09-27-xor-neural-network.markdown

 This is the most complicated of all the steps in designing a neural network.
 I am not going to go over all the details of the implementation but just give an intuition.
 I recommend you take the [Machine Learning](https://www.coursera.org/learn/machine-learning) on Coursera to get a much better understanding.

 Intuition behind back-prop is that we want to make small changes to the weights and biases so that our network output moves towards the expected output.
-This is done by the differentiating the cost function with respect to the weights and moving the direction of the negative of the gradient (since we want to minimize the cost function).
+This is done by the differentiating the cost function with respect to the weights and moving in the direction of the negative of the gradient (since we want to minimize the cost function).
 To calculate the gradients, we use the cache values from the forward propagation.

 {% highlight python %}
 def backward_propagation(X, Y, cache):